CucusinaMullki/PS1RenderbyCucusina/README.md

 cd debug
 ./ps1render
 ```
-For upload your model you need in main write this:
+To upload your model you need in main write this:

 1 import yout model in folder Asset
 2 write this in main: